 The thermostat is the main control element of the HVAC system.
 And is often the most common cause of many commercial HVAC issues.
 It is fairly inexpensive as compared to the whole HVAC system so your problem might just get solved either by repairing the thermostat or replacing it with a new one.
 The screen of the thermostat should be functioning properly and displaying correct temperatures.

 Lack of regular maintenance

-If regular maintenance is skipped at times or ignored altogether., Your HVAC system can develop severe problems in the long run.
+If regular maintenance is skipped at times or ignored altogether, your HVAC system can develop severe problems in the long run.
 As regular maintenance keeps the system working smoothly and efficiently.
 Preventive maintenance is done by a certified HVAC technician once a year can bring down your commercial air conditioning repair costs significantly.
-Sign an agreement with a local HVAC agency to make things easier as it is straightforward to forget about these maintenance inspections.
+Sign an agreement with a local HVAC agency for air filter maintenance and make things easier as it is very common to forget about these maintenance inspections.

 Lack of refrigerant